noah-hw-kim/better-buy/README.md

 2. <a href="https://www.mongodb.com/docs/atlas/getting-started/">MongoDB</a>
 3. This app runs with spring boot.
 We tested our app running with two major IDE VScode and Intellij.
-* For VS code, it requires extensions "Extension Pack for Java" and "Spring Boot Extension Pack".
+* For VS code, it requires extensions "Extension Pack for Java" and "Spring Boot Extension Pack". <br>
 Installation instruction link [https://code.visualstudio.com/docs/java/java-spring-boot](https://code.visualstudio.com/docs/java/java-spring-boot)
 * For Intellij, no extensions required.